ARPA-SIMC/arkimet/doc/ds-iseg.md

 ### During fix

-- [new] segments are imported in-place
+- [unaligned] segments are imported in-place
 - [dirty] segments are not touched
 - [deleted] segments are removed from the index
 - [archive age] segments are not touched